AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 should simply ignore.

-Now, let us have a look to the way we express contracts, starting with postconditions, since it is what we want our function to do (we will then look how we express preconditions).
+Now, let us have a look to the way we express contracts, starting with postconditions, since it is what we want our function to do (we will later see how to express precondition).

 # Postcondition